Eye Drop Schedule Sheet

 1. Like all other medical forms, maintaining the identity of the patient is a mandatory step.
 We need to be sure we are addressing the right patient with the right illness and the right eye.
 Or else we are going to be the disability and problem caused to the patient.
 Always mention the full name, age, gender, and main diagnosis of the patient at the top of the schedule sheet.

 2. The second most important thing is that we have mentioned the right side of the eye to be operated on or treated with eye drops.
 I have been saying this repeatedly because certain drugs are used to dilate the pupil before surgery.
-So we need to be sure we are manipulating the right eye and have mentioned the same for the staff coming after our shift.
+So we need to be sure we are manipulating the right eye, and we have mentioned the same for the staff coming after our shift.

 You may also like...